Muhammed-Hayr-Ali/WiFi-Manager/README.md

 - AutoConnect With EEPROM Parameters
 - AutoConnect With FS Json6 Parameters

+## Attached files
+- New WiFiManager.template.html
+You can modify the library to suit your needs

+## Edit Logo

 ## How It Looks
+Use your logo measuring 125 x 125
+Use a svg file

 ![ESP8266 WiFi Captive Portal Home Page](https://a.top4top.net/p_1176kt8mx1.jpg)